datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 Since the catalog contains HTML, JavaScript, and CSS that can be viewed in any common browser (Google Chrome, Safari, Mozilla Firefox, etc), this content needs to be served.

-With the ``serve`` subcommand, you can serve the content of a catalog locally via an HTTP server:
+With the ``serve`` subcommand, you can serve the content of a catalog locally via an :term:`HTTP` server:

 .. code-block:: bash